ModECI/MDF/examples/TensorFlow/Keras/MNIST/README.md

 The total number of parameters (weights) in the model.
 The summary can be created by calling the 'summary()' function on the model that returns a string that in turn can be printed.

-Below is the Summary image captured from of this model, We can clearly see the output shape and number of weights in each layer:
+Below is the summary image of the trained Keras model.
+We can clearly see the output shape and number of weights in each layer:

 ![summary](summary.png)